GunCon: Background

 The first GunCon NPC-103 (G-Con 45 in Europe) was bundled with the PlayStation conversion of Time Crisis.
 To make the gun affordable to consumers, the force feedback feature of the Time Crisis arcade gun was omitted, and an additional fire button was included in lieu of releasing a pedal controller for the game's ducking mechanic.
 A second version of the GunCon, known as the GunCon 2 NPC-106 (G-Con 2 in Europe), was bundled with the PlayStation 2 conversion of Time Crisis II and Time Crisis 3.
 Time Crisis 4 came out for the PlayStation 3 bundled with the GunCon 3 NC-109 (G-Con 3 in Europe).
 In Japan, all three GunCon models were also available for sale as a separate accessory outside of a game bundle.

-Prior to the GunCon, the Konami Justifier (sold as the Hyper Blaster in Europe and Japan) was the first light gun peripheral for the PlayStation and a few games support it.
-With the exception of Die Hard Trilogy 2: Viva Las Vegas, Elemental Gearbolt, Maximum Force, and Mighty Hits Special, games that support the Justifier are not compatible with the GunCon and vice versa.
-This was because Namco designed the GunCon so that it would only work with Namco games.
-Electronic Gaming Monthlys Crispin Boyer said that a Namco public relations representative was shocked when he informed him that he'd tried the GunCon with Maximum Force (not a Namco game) and confirmed that it worked.
+The GunCon was preceded by the Hyper Blaster (sold as the Justifier in North America) manufactured by Konami, which was the first light gun peripheral for the PlayStation.
+Konami's Hyper Blaster and Namco's Guncon were mutually incompatible due to the fact that the Hyper Blaster only requires to be plugged into either of the console's controller ports in order to work, whereas the Guncon also requires a connection into the console's video output port in order to synchronize with its video signals for better accuracy.
+Initially the GunCon was only designed to support Namco-developed titles, but other developers immediately started adopting it for their own gun shooting titles as well, eventually phasing out Konami's peripheral as the console's primary gun peripheral.
+A few titles, namely Die Hard Trilogy 2: Viva Las Vegas, Elemental Gearbolt, Maximum Force, and Mighty Hits Special, features support for both peripherals, while certain third-party light guns were also produced that support switching between Hyper Blaster and GunCon modes.